Skip to content

 This page lists the last processes you ran, with information such as its configuration and its status.
 Each sample is provided with links to the related patient/runs/sets.

-Edit my personal informations⚓︎
+Edit my personal information⚓︎

 Your login is your email address.
 To update other personal information or your password, on the database page, click on the pen icon next to your name.
 Change them wisely.